tmpbci/LJ/README.md

 LJ is meant for Live, so a lot of parameters can be changed via OSC/midi, webUI,...

-This is *critical and flickering reason #1* if not managed properly : use static network configuration, especially if you move your gear for different venues.
+This is *critical and flickering reason #1* if not managed properly, especially you have several lasers.

 Our "always working solution" :

+We use static network configuration, as we regularly move our gear for different venues.

 Our Etherdreams controllers have static IPs defined in their SDcard from 192.168.1.1 to 192.168.1.9.
 Because wifi will always finally sucks for many reasons, our computers are *gigabits wired connected* with 192.168.1.10 and after.
 Don't trust end user gear marketing on wifi.